CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## Commentary and FIXME points (FIXME: remove when done)

 1. Open Source in CRA...
 Maintainer -> Provider -> Supplier -> Steward -> Manufacturer -> Distributor
-2. Open Source in CRA (simplified)...
+1. Open Source in CRA (simplified)...
 Hobbyist -> Maintainer -> Maintainer w/Steward -> Manufacturer
-3. Add graph/description on build steps, to illustrate how different SBOM files may be found, sourced, generated, assembled, installed and shared for later verification or analysis.
+1. Add graph/description on build steps, to illustrate how different SBOM files may be found, sourced, generated, assembled, installed and shared for later verification or analysis.
-6. Enumerate what distinguishes the different environments
+1. Enumerate what distinguishes the different environments
     * Language: Not built, not deployed, Is source code, No execution environment
     * Distro/package: Built, Deployed, Is object code, No execution environment
     * Model/plugin: Built, Not deployed, Is data, No execution environment (FIXME: unsure)
     * Image/container: Built, Deployed, Is object code, Has execution environment
-7. Enumerate the different dependencies
+1. Enumerate the different dependencies
     * Stages; Author/develop, configure, build, test, install/deploy, packaging, container assembly, post-deploy (plugin/dynamic), runtime.
     * States; resolved, required/unresolved, embedded/included
     * Types; component, patch, system resource, environment, ecosystem, service
     * Descriptions; cross-ecosystem vs. in-ecosystem, up-river vs. down-river (within language ecosystem), upstream vs. downstream (outside language ecosystem), reverse, assumed/implied vs. stated/explicit
-8. Clearer distinction between Builder, Deployer, Packager, Assembler, Integrator
+1. Clearer distinction between Builder, Deployer, Packager, Assembler, Integrator
-9. Add example of a chain of edits to an SBOM document, as it is passed down the supply-chain
+1. Add example of a chain of edits to an SBOM document, as it is passed down the supply-chain
-10. Distinguish between Dependencies (as resolved by the Builder, Packager, Assembler or Integrator roles) and Requirements (unresolved, but as defined by the Author or Integrator roles).
+1. Distinguish between Dependencies (as resolved by the Builder, Packager, Assembler or Integrator roles) and Requirements (unresolved, but as defined by the Author or Integrator roles).
-11. Distinguish in which SBOM Types (or stages) different fields are expected to be set, in order to help SBOM Authors produce and verify fields as expected.
+1. Distinguish in which SBOM Types (or stages) different fields are expected to be set, in order to help SBOM Authors produce and verify fields as expected.
-12. PCI-SSF v1.2.1 requires not only that component dependencies are listed, but also service dependencies. ([download link](https://docs-prv.pcisecuritystandards.org/Software%20Security/Standard/PCI-Secure-Software-Standard-v1_2_1.pdf]
+1. PCI-SSF v1.2.1 requires not only that component dependencies are listed, but also service dependencies ([download link](https://docs-prv.pcisecuritystandards.org/Software%20Security/Standard/PCI-Secure-Software-Standard-v1_2_1.pdf]
-13. Use "Metadata" as the primary term, instead of "SBOM"
+1. Use "Metadata" as the primary term, instead of "SBOM"
+1. Add columns for fields, describing downstream consumers and upstream producers

 ## License and use of this document